You are here

 - Halloween Safety/Fall Harvest Activities.
 In the United States on average, children are more than twice as likely to be hit by a car and killed on Halloween than on any other day of the year.
 Safe Kids host events to educate families about safety risks and to promote visibility.

-- Environmental Task Forces.
+- Safe School Zones.
 Each year, coalitions around the country create local task forces with the goal of improving pedestrian conditions for children by making long-term environmental improvements.

 - Model School Zone.
-Safe Kids is working with 10 schools, one each in 10 different countries, to develop safer school zones, and in doing so, create evidence-based interventions to increase child pedestrian safety that could serve as models for other schools around the world.
+Safe Kids worked with 10 schools, one each in 10 different countries, to develop safer school zones, and in doing so, create evidence-based interventions to increase child pedestrian safety that could serve as models for other schools around the world.

 - Pedestrian Safety Research.
 Safe Kids research and environmental assessments reveal emerging issues for child pedestrians.